Assisted Living Facility in Crookston, MN

 - Individualized care plans managed by licensed nurses

-- Access to communal amenities, including dining rooms, lobbies, lounge areas and exercise room
+- Communal areas, including lounge areas, library, and exercise room

 - Adjacent to Benedictine Living Community-Crookston short-term care and rehabilitation, skilled nursing and memory care